Vyral/marc-highfill-recruiting/_posts/2023-07-24-mastering-geofarming-how-to-stand-out-and-succeed-in-a-neighborhood.md

 You should also pay attention to who is selling homes in the area.
 If there's one agent who's already getting the majority of the listings in that neighborhood, they have a higher market share, so it will be more difficult for you to gain traction in that area.&nbsp;

 Once you've identified a good area, **put a plan in place before you start sending mail.** Remember, consistency is key.
 You should be sending out mail once a month, or more if you're able, but at least once each quarter.
-Plan out what you're going to send and then win before you begin to mail the materials.&nbsp;
+Plan out what you're going to send and when you're going to send it before you begin to mail the materials.&nbsp;

 Also, **make sure to combine your mailings with physical action in the farm area.** This includes knocking on doors, being present at the local restaurants and shops, or holding a community event inside your farming area.
 All of these strategies will help people think of you as a neighborhood expert.&nbsp;